mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 Now this result is really surprising in contrast with our original results.
-There is no bifurcation in the successful simulations, which we would normally expect in a Monte Carlo.
+There is no bifurcation in the successful simulations.
+Instead we get a single normal distribution which agrees with my gut feeling on the way Monte Carlo's typically work.
-And our most popular ingredient is by far the chicken and mutton combo at approximately \$1.20 per can.
+And, our most popular ingredient by far is a combination of chicken and mutton at approximately \$1.20 per can.

-There are plently of improvements that can be made to this study.
+There are plenty of improvements that can be made to this study:

-First off, we figure out exactly why we're getting bad results.
+1. Figure out why some simulations fail.
-Second, figure out the distributions in nutrients from actual lab results.
+2. Utilize distributions in nutrients from empirical lab results.
-Third, understand market movement, and possibly use Markov Chains to extrapolate the prices to the future depending on supply chain details I have no experience with.
+3. Incorporate market movement for ingredient prices.
+We could use Markov Chains to extrapolate probable prices in the future.

-A final note is that, depending on your needs, it's not completely necessary to model fluctations in both price and nutrient values.
+A final note is that, depending on your needs, it's not completely necessary to model fluctuations in both price and nutrient values.
-Companies may be able to get away with just adhering to the average value of the nutrient per gram, and just care about modeling prices.
+Companies may be able to get away with just adhering to the average value of the nutrient per gram, and just model price fluctuations.
-If you're a scientist doing studies on astronauts, it may be worth it to model both.
+If you're a scientist doing studies on astronaut performance with funding from the government, it may be worth it to model both.